This blog was last updated on June 11, 2024.

 What to Pack

 I’ve said it before and I’ll say it again – the weather in Colorado is unpredictable, so pack for anything and everything!
 Speaking from experience (hail storms aren’t fun), it’s way better to be safe than sorry.
-Make sure these get in your suitcase:
+If you’re eloping at Rocky Mountain National Park, make sure these get in your suitcase:

 • Water bottle